Have you ever eaten something and said out loud: Man, I shouldn’t have eaten that! Then the guilt floods your whole body.

 If you want some deeply ingrained healing to take place, it may come with some things that you do choose give up, But these things and people can be replaced with better, healthier options – and new, positive memories!

 Linsy is Jini’s assistant.
-From a highly sensitive / reactive case of ulcerative colitis to complete freedom from medication and surgery with exclusively natural methods, Linsy understands the interplay of mind / body / soul on the healing path firsthand.
+From a highly sensitive / reactive case of ulcerative colitis to complete freedom from medication and surgery using exclusively natural methods, Linsy understands the interplay of mind / body / soul on the healing path firsthand.